archellir/blog.arcbjorn.com/data/posts/repeated-substring-pattern-go.md

 func repeatedSubstringPattern(s string) bool {
     length := len(s)
     for i := length / 2; i >= 1; i-- {
-	    // length must always be devidable by the length of repeated string if length % i != 0 {
+	    // length must always be dividable by the length of repeated string if length % i != 0 {
             continue
         }